 The Patient Transfer Scale is officially launched today, at a small but significant event at Kirklands Hospital, Bothwell, Glasgow, Scotland.

 The PTS is the first scale of its kind in the world.
 It means that immobile patients can be weighed faster and with greater dignity - as existing methods can be time consuming and cumbersome.
 We believe the scale will ‘revolutionise’ patient care.

-The Royal College of Paediatrics and Child Health has said all children should be weighed every year to reduce obesity.
+Pediatric scales are designed for weighing infants.
+The Royal College of Pediatrics and Child Health has advised that all children between 2 and 18 should be weighed annually.

 Since 1889 a platinum-iridium cylinder was made, which was to serve as a global standard for weighing: the kilogram.